 Type of Peer Review

-Whenever possible, referees are matched to the paper according to their expertise and our database is constantly being updated.
+Whenever possible, reviewers are matched to the paper according to their expertise and our database is constantly being updated.

-Referees are asked to evaluate whether the manuscript: – Is original – Is methodologically sound – Follows appropriate ethical guidelines – Has results which are clearly presented and support the conclusions – Correctly references previous relevant work.
+Reviewers are asked to evaluate whether the manuscript: – Is original – Is methodologically sound – Follows appropriate ethical guidelines – Has results which are clearly presented and support the conclusions – Correctly reviewers previous relevant work.

-Language correction is not part of the peer-review process, but referees may, if so wish, suggest corrections to the manuscript.
+Language correction is not part of the peer-review process, but reviewers may, if so wish, suggest corrections to the manuscript.

 How long does the review process take?

-The time required for the review process is dependent on the response of the referees.
-Should the referee’s reports contradict one another or a report is unnecessarily delayed, a further expert opinion will be sought.
-The Editor’s decision will be sent to the author with recommendations made by the referees, which usually include verbatim comments by the referees.
+The time required for the review process is dependent on the response of the reviewers.
+Should the reviewers’ reports contradict one another or a report is unnecessarily delayed, a further expert opinion will be sought.
+The Editor’s decision will be sent to the author with recommendations made by the reviewers, which usually include verbatim comments by the reviewers.
 Revised manuscripts might be returned to the initial referees who may then request another revision of a manuscript.

 Editor’s Decision is final